senorgeneral/docker-ngrok/README.md

 Variable needed are:

-Open a port for 4040 in the Unraid ngrok docker interface
+Open TCP port 4040 in the Unraid ngrok docker web interface

 NGROK_PORT = Plex_IP:32400
 the port should always be 32400.
 The IP is what ever your plex server IP is.
 Most likely the same as your Unraid IP.